koii-network/docs/koii/faq/faq.md

 ## Q: I accidentally clicked on the devnet. how can I open again my koii app/node?

+For Mac: Delete this file and start the node ~/Library/Application Support/desktop-node/config.json For Linux: Delete this file and start the node ~/.config/desktop-node/config.json

 ## Tutorial for Finnie Wallet